 2. Writing poetry for Valentine’s Day

-Use the letters from your Scrabble game to arrange love messages.
+This one is surprisingly easy: simply use the letters from your Scrabble game to arrange love messages – you can even use square bits of paper to substitute for Scrabble pieces.
 You can make up your own rules for what to do with the letters.
-For example you could set a timer and try to assemble 5 words that begin with the letter L for “love” or “v” for valentine within the allotted time.
+For example you could set a timer and try to assemble 5 words that begin with the letter “L” for “love” or “V” for valentine within the allotted time.
 You could also work together to use all of the letters to build a crossword of words that are all connected.
-You could try to include at least 10 love related words in your puzzle.

-Children who know their ABC’s and have a basic understanding of letter sounds can play this game while riding in the car.
-The way to play this game is to say a word that begins with the letter “a”.
-For a Valentine’s Day theme you could start the game with the word “adore” and the next person could say “beautiful” then “cute”, “darling”, “envelope”, “friends” etc. See if you can make it all the way to the letter “z” and if you need to get creative and stretch the rules a bit, that’s okay too!
-The letter “x” can be a difficult one, but you could use the symbol for hugs and kisses “xoxo” which is perfect for Valentine’s Day!
+Children who know their ABC’s and have a basic understanding of letter sounds will love this entry.
+The way to play is to say a word that begins with the letter “a.”
+For a Valentine’s Day theme you could start the game with the word “adore” and the next person could say “beautiful” then “cute,” “darling,” “envelope,” “friends,” etc. See if you can make it all the way to the letter “z” and if you need to get creative and stretch the rules a bit, that’s okay!
+The letter “x” can be a difficult one, but you could use the symbol for hugs and kisses “xoxo,” which is perfect for Valentine’s Day!
 To make the game more complex you can also repeat all of the previous words from “a” up to the current word.
 This causes kids to not only be creative with words but also remember up to 26 words in a row!

-2. First letter, last letter (Valentine’s Day themed)
+5. First Letter, Last Letter (Valentine’s Day themed)

-This activity is simple and does not require you to use any props or game pieces, so it’s perfect for playing in the car.
+This activity is simple, and the best part?
+Like entry 4, it does not require any props or pieces.
 The game starts when someone says a word related to Valentine’s Day.
 The next person has to say a love related word that begins with the last letter of that word.
 For example if the game begins with the word “kiss” then next word could be “swoon” and then next word could be “nice” and so on.
-This literacy activity is great for kids in grade 3 and up or who can read and are comfortable spelling words on their own.
+This literacy activity is great for kids in grade 3 and up, or who can read and are comfortable spelling words on their own.